andrevidela/Research-report/Thesis/index.md

 operateDoor (\door => MkDoor)
 ```

-We can now define program simply by combining our door operations:
+We can now define the program simply by combining our door operations:

 ```haskell
 infixr 1 &>